Lupinus mutabilis: Origin and distribution

-Agricultural aspects
+Cultivation

 Soil and climate requirements

 L. mutabilis is a crop for cool climates and exists mainly in valleys at high altitudes, such as the Andes at tropical latitudes.
 The crop can be grown at an altitude that ranges from 800 to 3000 m.
 The crop withstands exceptional levels of drought.
 Mature plants are resistant to frost, whereas seedlings are sensitive to low temperatures.